fischer-hub/annas.koplugin/README.md

 ## Installation

 1. Download the latest release.
+2. Extract the `annas.koplugin-*x.x.x.zip` file and rename remove the version number from the directory name if it has one, e.g.: `annas.koplugin-0.1.5` -> `annas.koplugin`.
-2. Copy the `annas.koplugin` directory to the `koreader/plugins` folder on your device.
+3. Copy the `annas.koplugin` directory to the `koreader/plugins` folder on your device.
-3. Restart KOReader.
+4. Restart KOReader.

 ## Usage